 Learn what to expect from the family law judge in a California divorce

 What should you expect from the family law judge in your divorce?

 Many think the family law judge is the one who makes the decisions on every issue.
 That is not correct.
-The parties make all of the decisions and if they cannot reach an agreement, the parties and only the parties together make the decision to leave it to the family law judge.

 What happens when spouses leave the decision to the family law judge?
 Let's find out.